mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 <br>

 It’s totally doable to confidently ship software with an initial minimum of unit testing, provided you have automated end-to-end tests in some pre-prod environment.
+Understandably, your mileage may vary depending on team seniority, skillset and other constraints.

 <br>

-This is especially true for web applications’ frontend where there’s no longer the need to script E2E tests with tools like Cypress.
+Though this is especially true for web applications’ frontend where there’s no longer the need to script E2E tests with tools like Cypress.
 We can instead use point-and-click interfaces to build the scripts with tools like TestProject or Datadog.
 The time required to build or change the flows is considerably less.
 Running these every time code is integrated ensures changes don’t break the product and unit test can be gradually implemented during code refractors, as the nature of the feature stabilizes.

 <br>